Skip to main content

 Understanding setUpDeliveryHelper()

-setUpDeliveryHelper() initializes the core infrastructure needed to simulate Socket Protocol's multi-chain messaging:
+setUpDeliveryHelper() initializes the core infrastructure needed to simulate SOCKET Protocol's chain-abstracted infrastructure:

 2. Sets up the fees manager for handling transaction fees

-3. Creates the delivery helper for managing multi-chain message delivery
+3. Creates the delivery helper for managing chain-abstracted call delivery

 4. Initializes the auction manager for bid processing